CSOC-23/CSOC-23-Week3-Flutter/README.md

 # CSOC-WEEK-3-Flutter

 ## Assignment
-This week, you'll be building todo application either by using Flutter.
+This week, you'll be building todo application using Flutter.

 Having knowledge of the previous week is necessary since you would have gone through the basics of respective tracks.